 I read a lot, think more, and ask many questions.
 I’m trying to make myself write down more of these thoughts and questions, and to be better at sharing my ideas openly and earlier.
 I excel at sitting on a half finished blog post for months.

 My day job is for The Democratic Society, where I head our Manchester office, lead our research and policy work, and on whose behalf I sit on the Steering Committee of the UK’s Open Government Partnership civil society network.
 I speak at various conferences and other events, and attend more meetings than I would like.

 Prior to my current role, I worked with various NGOs and charities in roles relating to openness, knowledge, and science.
 I still carry out freelance consultancy related to my interests of open/collaborative science, and open data.

 When I’m not working, I’m often travelling or training for triathlons (which is a relatively new hobby, and the result of an ever escalating series of physical challenges between myself and my partner).
-I’ve also recently taken up the violin – which is a fun challenge.
+I’ve also recently taken up mandarin – which is a fun challenge.